NEW COMPETITORS Q&A

 For the women we offer Bodybuilding, Women’s physique, Figure, Fitness, and Bikini.

 We have listed criteria for each division below.
 You can also refer back to this information directly on this website under the “Criteria” tab.
-You can also come to one of the many seminars that are held through out the state to learn more about each division!

 Q. What is a True Novice Class?